I am a Parent

 Each group is accompanied by experienced teachers or CWY project supervisors.
 All CWY volunteers have assigned support staff who support the youth, provide clear safety guidelines, facilitate the group’s learning process, as well as inform all programming decisions made by both CWY and the partner organization.

 As for the host communities, both in Canada and overseas, they have been carefully selected by CWY based on clearly established health and safety criteria.
-CWY also follows the recommendations of the Canadian Department of Foreign Affairs and International Trade (DFAIT) when evaluating the safety and security of our programs.
+CWY also follows the recommendations of Global Affairs Canada when evaluating the safety and security of our programs.

 All our host communities must meet specific health and safety criteria which include: access to medical services and emergency relief, reliable transportation and political stability.
 Our Program Managers visit each partner country and community regularly to ensure that risk management procedures are in place and followed.
 We work closely with our international partners to ensure a clear understanding of the current political contexts within their country.